iamkg0/kgs_annotated_library/articles_neurorelated.md

 ``Description:`` <br/>
 ``Opinion:`` <br/>
 2. ``Paper:`` Diehl, P. U., & Cook, M. (2015).
 Unsupervised learning of digit recognition using spike-timing-dependent plasticity.
 Frontiers in Computational Neuroscience, 9. https://doi.org/10.3389/fncom.2015.00099 <br/>
 ``Description:`` A nice snn model for image classification (MNIST) with inhibitory connections and different learning mechanisms.
 Might be useful to implement them myself.
-No code given, unfortunately <br/>
+No code given, unfortunately.
+As well as that it lacks the interpretation of their own model - I need to check out their learning algorithm, it might not be as fancy as it looks <br/>
-``Opinion:`` A cool paper.
+``Opinion:`` In general, not a bad paper.
 It is also fairly easy to read.
 However, I find it questionable to validate models with multiple runs on text dataset.
-I think random seed is better to be set for better reproducibility and some other benchmarks used to estimate models (like running with different time windows or something idk)<br/>
+I think random seed is better to be set for better reproducibility and some other benchmarks used to estimate models (like running with different time windows or something idk).
+Also it should be noted that they give no interpretation on what happens on the level of single neuron<br/>

 ## Event cams
 1. ``Paper:`` <br/>